harrisoncramer/dc_filing_bots/README.md

         module.exports = users;

   3) Add your dot.env file to feed the config.js file.
-Must set
+  4) Spin up a mongodb server, filled with user data.
+Each user should look like this:

+        {
+        email: "test@testing.com",
+        name: "Matt Tester",
+        senateCandidate: false,
+        senate: false,
+        fara: true
+        }

 I'm running this through PM2, on a Ubuntu 18.02 server on Digital Ocean.